Tools & Equipment for Making DIY Skincare Products at Home

 Digital scales are an essential tool for making DIY skincare products.
 These allow me to measure ingredients accurately and ensure that I’m using the right amount of each ingredient.
 These are essential equipment needed because I weigh everything – whether they are powdered or liquids.

-When choosing a digital scale, look for one that has a high level of accuracy and can measure small amounts of ingredients.
+Choose a digital scale that is highly accurate and can measure small ingredient amounts.
 They need to weigh from 0.01g upwards.
 Try to get a set that weighs up to about 500g.
 More than that and they tend to jump up in price hugely, less than that, and they are really annoying having to measure everything separately.

-I recommend using a digital scale that has a tare function, which allows you to reset the scale to zero after adding an ingredient.
+Use a digital scale with a tare function to reset the scale to zero after adding an ingredient.
 This makes it easier to measure multiple ingredients without having to use multiple bowls or containers.

-The “M” button on many scales means “mode” and allows you to changes to ounces, Troy ounces and so on.
+The “M” button on many scales means “mode” and allows you to change to ounces, Troy ounces, and so on.
 They are for jewellers and drug dealers LOL.
 Always remember to check the settings before you use it to make sure you are weighing in grams and not carats!

 Digital Thermometer